 Ear Training One Note Series teaches you the “Key Center” process.

-Ear Training is a two pronged process.
+Ear Training One Note is a Three Pronged Process.

 Listening and Singing exercises.

 Listening exercises teach you to identify the sounds from external sources such as another band member or a song that you are hearing on your MP3 player.
-Singing exercises help you identify the sounds you hear inside you when you are singing, improvising or composing.
+Singing exercises help you identify the sounds you hear inside yourself when you are singing, improvising or composing.
 You need both sides of ear training to become a great musician.
 The good news is they complement each other so the more you work on one, the more it will the help the other.

-The different Ear Training One Note books that are available.
+The Different Ear Training One Note Books that are Available.

 - Digital IBSN: 978-1-59489-875-4